History of Bristol: Norman era

 The Earl of Gloucester had founded the Benedictine priory of St James in 1137.
 In 1140 St Augustine's Abbey was founded by Robert Fitzharding, a wealthy Bristolian who had loyally supported the Earl and Matilda in the war.
 As a reward for this support he would later be made Lord of Berkeley.
 The abbey was a monastery of Augustinian canons.
 In 1148 the abbey church was dedicated by the bishops of Exeter, Llandaff, and St. Asaph, and during Fitzharding's lifetime the abbey also built the chapter house and gatehouse.

 In 1172, following the subjugation of the Pale in Ireland, Henry II gave Bristolians the right to reside in and trade from Dublin.

-The medieval Jewish community of Bristol was one of the more important in England.
+The medieval Jewish community of Bristol was one of the smaller communities in England.
 The Jews of Bristol were accused in a blood libel in 1183, but not many details are known.
 At the end of the 12th century, an archa was established in the city, without which Jews would not have been legally allowed to conduct business.
 In 1210, all Jewish householders in England were imprisoned in Bristol and a hefty levy of 60,000 or 66,000 marks was imposed on them.
 During the Second Barons' War, the city's archa was burned and the Jewish community was violently attacked.
 There was another attack in 1275, but without fatalities.
 The community was expelled with the rest of England's Jews in 1290.
-There is a surviving mikveh, Jewish ritual bath, from this time period now known as Jacob's Well.
+There is a surviving Jewish ritual bath, from this time period now known as Jacob's Well.
+First interpreted as a mikveh, this was subsequently re-evaluated as a Bet Tohorah, associated with the nearby Jewish cemetery at Jews Acre.